cydriclopez/pgsql-parse-json/README.md

 With these aliases in your ***~/.bashrc*** file defined, then we can proceed to the next steps.

 #### 7.5.
 Test-run the function tree_insert().

+This part has several steps in the listing below.
+Please carefully follow the cli steps below.
+Note the character "#" precedes a comment line.

 ```bash
 # We change folder into our cloned folder